esplito/coding-notes/testingjavascript/configure-jest-for-testing-js-applications.md

 ℹ️ Look out for the `globalConfig`-object.
 > "Anything inside of the global config is what needs to be configured inside of the jest.config.js configuration which is your main entry for your configuration." - Kent C. Dodds

 Currently it is a bit difficult, in watch mode, to see from which configuration the tests are run.
-We can solve this by adding labels ()to them:
+We can solve this by adding labels (`displayName`) to them:

 ```js
 // jest.server.js